JackDca/Mailpilewiki/Indexing-Mail.md

     mailpile> set sources.test.discovery.policy = read
     ...
-    mailpile> set sources.test.discovery.paths.0  = /home/USER/Mail/
+    mailpile> append sources.test.discovery.paths /home/USER/Mail/
     ...

 ### Changing Settings

 Settings can be examined and changed using the "standard" `print` and `set` commands.
 To revert a setting to its default value, use `unset`.
+The command `append` appends to lists.

 Examples:

     # Disable a mail source temporarily
     mailpile> set sources.12345678.enabled = false